-Mizoram is a treasure – a potpourri of natural beauty, with its emerald valleys, gurgling streams, amazing fields of blooms and a teeming fauna population.
+Mizoram is a treasure – a potpourri of natural beauty, with its emerald valleys, gurgling streams, amazing fields of blooms, and a teeming fauna population.
 The third youngest state of the Indian Union, Mizoram is perched on the high hills of the northeastern corner of India.

 Mizoram has international boundaries with Myanmar and Bangladesh while it shares its domestic borders with the states of Assam, Manipur, and Tripura.
 Mizoram’s highest peak ‘The Blue Mountain’ rises to a height of 2165 meters.
 Mizos, the people of Mizoram, are primarily, cultivators.
-The word Mizo means highlander, a collective name given by their neighbors to a number of tribes which settled in the region.
+The word Mizo means highlander, a collective name given by their neighbors to a number of tribes that settled in the region.
 They are originally believed to have come from North-Western China around three centuries ago.
 Almost all festivals of Mizoram are connected with agricultural activities.
 Mizoram has a high literacy rate of 87 %, surpassed only by the state of Kerala.
 Most of the Mizos are Christians and speak Mizo and English.

 Fast Facts :

 Area: 21,087 Sq.
 Km